-The MBA programme at VUM, ending up with a Cardiff Metropolitan University, UK degree and with a second Master degree of VUM, is a three-semester programme for the British degree plus one more semester for the Bulgarian degree.
+The MBA programme at VUM, ending up with a Cardiff Metropolitan University UK degree and with a second Master degree of VUM, is a three-semester programme for the British degree plus one more semester for the Bulgarian degree.
 It can be taken in Sofia or Varna.

 The programme is designed to provide the students with a comprehensive background in the analysis and applications (managerial techniques) needed for the management decision making process at the company level.

 The MBA programme is company-focused and takes a string of cross-cultural and international perspectives in most areas of study.
 It will boost your confidence in your management abilities.
 Graduation from this programme will give you an opportunity to shift into top gear and speed along the fast lane of the business world.
-The program aims to:
+The programme aims to:

 The British programme lasts three semesters.
-The first two semesters are taught semesters, while the third one is for the preparation of the dissertation
+The first two semesters are taught semesters, while the third one is for the preparation of the dissertation.

 Accounting for Decision Makers